Skip to content

 "Looking for the genetic confirmation for SMARD1 can be a bit like looking for a spelling mistake in a novel".

 When your child’s diagnosis is confirmed, they may already be under the care of specialists in neuromuscular conditions and respiratory care.
 If not, you would expect to have a referral to these specialists so that you can meet to discuss next steps.
-Though families are prepared to travel, infants with SMARD1 may not cope well with a long journey so where this discussion takes place will very much depend on how well your child is and where the nearest specialist centre is.
+Though families are prepared to travel, infants with SMARD1 may not cope well with a long journey.
+Where this discussion takes place will very much depend on how well your child is and where the nearest specialist centre is.

-Although there is currently no treatment or cure for SMARD1, there are options to manage your child’s care so that they have the best possible quality of life and are as comfortable as possible.
-There is a wide range of severity in SMARD1 so discussions will focus on the options most beneficial for your child.
+Although there is currently no treatment or cure for SMARD1, there are options to manage your child’s care.
+The aim is to give them the best possible quality of life and for them to be as comfortable as possible.
+As there is such a wide range of severity and impact with SMARD1 and family circumstances vary greatly, discussions are very individualised.

 SMA UK provides free multisensory toy packs for babies in the UK diagnosed with SMARD1.

-At first these are likely to be of greatest concern as once a child with SMARD1 starts to show symptoms of severe breathing difficulties, they will need a lot of help to survive.
+At first these are likely to be of greatest concern.
+Once a child with SMARD1 starts to show symptoms of severe breathing difficulties, they will need a lot of help to survive.
 This can involve the need for surgery to create an opening in their windpipe so that they can breathe through a tube rather than their mouth (a tracheostomy).
-This is a very big step and any family facing this option will have a full and careful discussion with their specialists as to whether this is best for their child.
+This is a very big step.
+Any family facing this option will have a full and careful discussion with their specialists as to whether this is best for their child.

-These are all very difficult discussions and you should have time and support to consider and talk through the options thoroughly with your child’s medical team.
+These are all very difficult discussions.
+You should have time and support to consider and talk through the options thoroughly with your child’s medical team.

-Though it is a difficult discussion to have, it is important that you have the earliest possible opportunity to discuss in-depth with your medical team the range of future care options that may be available so that they can record the treatment you do or do not wish your child to have if their health deteriorates or in an emergency.
+Though it is a difficult discussion, it is important that you have the earliest possible opportunity to discuss the range of future care options with your medical team.
+They can then record the treatment you do or do not wish your child to have if their health deteriorates or in an emergency.

 This plan can be reviewed and you can change your mind at any time.